patrickcupples/hello-world/README.md

 # hello-world
-I am learning python and this is part of the recommended process.
+I am interested in learning to code so that I have some connection to younger generations and an additional skill to add to my toolbox.
+I am not sure what will come of this but it is a personal goal and I am excited for the journey.